 This means many things to different people and each of us has our own risk tolerance level.
-Our goal is to develop the appropriate risk management strategy to match your risk tolerance.
+Our goal is to develop an appropriate risk management strategy to match your risk tolerance.
 In general, risk is defined as the possibility of an investment losing principal value, or the loss or reduction of returns that it pays.
 If you allow risk avoidance to dominate your investment strategy, your return becomes subject to the risk that after taxes and inflation, your investment goals are not achieved.
 Bottom-line: there is no free lunch or a “risk free” investment strategy.

 METHOD OF COMPENSATION

 We are fee-based planners.
 Please refer to our Form ADV Part 2A for additional information.